Prepared Horse Reveals the Way of Wisdom

 The wicked harden their faces in defiance, but the upright order their lives with deliberate integrity.

-29 A wicked man hardens his face; but as for the upright, he establishes his ways.
+29 A wicked man hardens his face, but the upright man makes his way sure.

 The wicked harden their faces in defiance, but the upright order their lives with deliberate integrity.